src-d/blog/content/post/codesent.md

 Then I added code ownership...

 {{% caption src="/post/codesent/emberjs_people.png" %}}
 Line ownership in Ember.js.
-Notice how one of devs appeared and conquered a half of the project.
+Notice how one of devs appeared and conquered half of the project.
 {{% /caption %}}

 ...line overwrite matrix which shows how much code written by each developer is changed by others...